Dec

 Botox, a neurotoxin medication, serves both cosmetic and medical purposes.
 It’s best known for its cosmetic benefits, such as reducing wrinkles.
 Botox injections also treat specific health issues, including chronic migraines, strabismus (crossed eyes), overactive bladder, and bruxism.

 If you live in or near Bend, OR, you can come to Cascadia Family Dental for Botox injections to ease your bruxism symptoms.
-To schedule a consultation with Dr. Jared Adams for Botox teeth grinding treatment, contact us at (541) 382-1279.
+To schedule a consultation with Dr. Amberena Fairlee for Botox teeth grinding treatment, contact us at (541) 382-1279.